 [typical] The ability to give back to this community for everything it has given me throughout my life gives me immense pride and purpose. [/typical]

-Outside of the confines of code, pixels, and Mbps, I enjoy riding my motorcycle, being a wannabe food critic with my lovely fiance, and watching almost anything Cyberpunk related.
+Outside of the confines of code, pixels, and Mbps, I enjoy riding my motorcycle, being a wannabe food critic with my lovely wife, and watching almost anything Cyberpunk related.

 At the end of each day, I try and be humble to myself, to be grateful for what I have and for the opportunities that have been presented to me.